Freedom in the Galaxy Revised

 Transport and Interception changes

 Ignore the original rules on space interceptions for military units.
 Instead whenever military units move into a space occupied by hostile military units, a space battle is automatically triggered among all units present on both sides.
-There is no running some units past the position without fighting etc.
+There is no running some units past the position without fighting.

 Planetary Control and PDB revisions